noaa-onms/cinms/modals/_captions.md

 ## Figure App.C.4.14.

-A graph showing the likelihood of encountering marine debris from 1999 - 2007.
+A graph showing the likelihood of encountering marine debris on beaches in Southern California from 1999 - 2007.

 ### Details